This article may contain affiliate links, please read my affiliate disclosure for more information

 I sketch out the composition with a No.1 round brush with burnt sienna.
 I am using Liquin Original as a medium to thin the paint, it also has the advantage of speeding up the drying time.
 The group of trees is the main area of interest in the composition.

-Now that I have sketched out my composition it’s time to start blocking-in the painting, but before I mix any greens I paint all my shadows and dark values first.
-By doing this it’ll be much easier to achieve atmospheric perspective in the painting and get the saturation of my colours correct.
+Now that I have sketched my composition it’s time to start blocking-in the painting, but before I mix any greens I paint all my shadows and dark values first.
+By doing this it’ll be much easier to achieve atmospheric perspective in the painting and get the saturation of my colors correct.

 I start by painting the lightest of my shadows first which are in the clouds.
 For this I mix a combination of ultramarine blue, burnt sienna which takes out some of the saturation in the blue, quinacridone crimson which adds a violet tint and then I lighten the value with titanium white.

 The shadows in the group of trees in the foreground are the darkest value in the painting.
-I mixed this with a a combination of ultramarine blue, yellow oxide and burnt sienna.
+I mixed this with a combination of ultramarine blue, yellow oxide and burnt sienna.

 Now to start painting some greens.